-Avoid unnecessary stress by ensuring that all your media needs are taken care of ahead of time.
+Avoid unnecessary stress by ensuring that all your media needs are handled beforehand.
 The last thing you want is to call tech support for a system failure the night before.
 Plan and execute a thorough run-through of the entire service with the production team, giving yourself time to fix any system issues.
-Just like musicians practice and prepare, your sound specialists must do the same.
+Like musicians practice and prepare, your sound specialists must do the same.